Why I Chose Joygiving

 I read the description, and it sounded like something that I could do in this chapter of my life, and something I would enjoy doing in this chapter of my life.

 I retired a few years ago, at the age of 68, and it was an adjustment.
 I had to redefine who I was and how I spent my days.
-I had loved doing therapy with my newborn-toddler age clients, so I felt a hole in my life.
-I had enjoyed working with families and having a one-to-one relationship with them, that connected us.
+I had loved doing therapy with my newborn-toddler-age clients, so I felt a hole in my life.
+I had enjoyed working with families and having a one-to-one relationship with them, which connected us.

 Being a Joygiver wouldn’t give me that same experience, but I could be making a difference in someone’s life, and that’s what I wanted to do.